Cannibal Bonbon -a girl’s art vision

 Vision in a Bathtub

 My painting of a girl in her bubble bath having a spiritual vision which includes all the icons of the world’s great religions.
 Bubbles are the symbols of illusion.
 Below her are beauty products, perfumes, oils, jewelled bottles; expressing bottled emotions, that her body is also a vessel waiting to be filled.
 Conflicting images, confusing messages, muddled illusions.
 Something I didn’t realize until recently, that symbolically I may have associated being clean (drug free) and beautiful (perfect), as requirements to receive blessing.
 Candles equal her burning desires.
 Purity and girl are in conflict because woman is seen as a symbol of temptation.
 The juxtaposition of a young girl concerned with beauty having an epiphany.
-Competing religious images all saying practically the same thing She is also under their surveillance.
+Competing religious images all saying practically the same thing.
+She is also under their surveillance.
 Will she choose materialism or spiritualism?
 The real illusion is that there is somehow something different between the different messages.
 There isn’t.
 Anyone can be opened spirituality it doesn’t have to follow a formula.
-Often it’s when we are alone, focused, clean and relaxed we are more receptive.
+Often it’s when we are alone, focused, clean and relaxed that we are more receptive.

 I’m hooked on visual inspiration and I seek it everywhere.
 Artists paint their environment.
 My environment is culled from the flea market, recycling.
 I find a great deal of my inspiration now a days in Sugar and tea.
 You can see the caffeine induced delirium in the chaos and the colors and the Candy coated effect that acrylic achieves.
 You are what you eat after all, so that makes me a cannibal bonbon.